Coolbreeze151/BackendRoadmap/BackendRoadmap/NoSqlDatabases/influxdb/readme.md

 - [InfluxDB API Reference](https://docs.influxdata.com/influxdb/v2.0/reference/api/): Detailed reference for using the InfluxDB APIs to write and query time series data programmatically.

 - [Getting Started with InfluxDB](https://docs.influxdata.com/influxdb/v2.0/get-started/): A step-by-step guide to setting up InfluxDB, writing your first data points, and querying time series data.

-- [InfluxDB University](https://www.influxdata.com/training/): Free online courses from InfluxData to learn about time series databases and how to use InfluxDB effectively.

 [Back to top](#top)